 Teah Achman, COO and Placement Counselor

-An organizational powerhouse, Teah joined Annie’s Nannies ten years ago and works with families arranging long-term placements of nannies and household staff.
+An organizational powerhouse, Teah joined Annie’s Nannies in 2003 and works with families arranging long-term placements of nannies and household staff.
 Holding a BA in Communications from Washington State University, she also works with Annie on advertising, public relations and business development.
 As a working parent, she understands the challenges of balancing a career and childcare.
 Her family enjoys camping and hosting dinner parties during their free time.
 Left to her own devices, Teah is likely to be found organizing, reading or spinning.
 She fondly remembers the European vacation her parents took her and her brother on when she was 12, and notes that although her parents did not have a lot of money, they made travel a priority in their family’s life.
 Teah finds that learning about the special priorities of client families and creating a successful match based on what she discovers is the most rewarding part of her job.

 Jenny Williams, Temporary Placement Director